 Commission.
-Also, a complaint of a single instance of alleged judicial impropriety, standing alone, may not be sufficient to publicly charge a judge before the Courts Commission, but subsequent complaints against the same judge may ultimately call for Board action.
+Also, a request for investigation of a single instance of alleged judicial impropriety, standing alone, may not be sufficient to publicly charge a judge before the Courts Commission, but subsequent requests for investigations against the same judge may ultimately call for Board action.
 The availability of such a mechanism to the public for the expression of grievances is a very real, though intangible, benefit.